BrightspaceUI/core/components/expand-collapse/README.md

 **Accessibility:**

-To make your usage of `d2l-expand-collapse` accessible, the `aria-expanded` attribute should be added to the element that controls expanding and collapsing section with `"true"` or `"false"` to indicate that the section is expanded or collapsed.
+To make your usage of `d2l-expand-collapse` accessible, the [`aria-expanded` attribute](https://www.w3.org/TR/wai-aria/#aria-expanded) should be added to the element that controls expanding and collapsing the content with `"true"` or `"false"` to indicate that the content is expanded or collapsed.

 ## Future Enhancements